rare-freertr/RARE-bmv2/README.md

 These `<USE-CASE>-labs` are work in progress and each project participant can indepently tackle the use case of their interest.

 # Dependencies
-Dependencies for various Ubuntu versions can be found along with a ppa repos at [Frederic Loui Launchpad](https://launchpad.net/~frederic-loui)
+Dependencies for various Ubuntu versions can be found along with a ppa repos at [Launchpad](https://launchpad.net/~frederic-loui)

 # Credits